nenadbaltic/furniture-store/README.md

 # Furniture Store

-I came up with a ficticious furniture web store for my personal project.
+I came up with a fictitious furniture web store for my personal project.
 Store admin can manage store products while store visitor can browse the catalogue and fill their shopping carts.

 ## [Live demo](https://react-furniture-store.herokuapp.com)